monapatel91/comp-librarary/pull_request_template.md

 ## Author Checklist

 - [ ] Checklist of changes made added to PR description
-- [ ] If new component, ensure it is being exported
+- [ ] If new component, ensure it is being exported from library
+- [ ] Make sure there are no `default` exports
 - [ ] Component is a styled component
 - [ ] Component props extends `commonProps`
 - [ ] Storybook configurations up-to-date